LOCATION: THIRD FLOOR

 What was the importance of travel for her work and working methods – and how did it influence her art when she returned to her home country?
 The exhibition also includes works that have not previously been shown in Finland.

-An exhibition of works by Helene Schjerfbeck (1862–1946) will be shown at the Royal Academy of Arts in London until 27 October 2019.
-The exhibition is the first comprehensive overview of Schjerfbeck’s work in the UK.
+An exhibition of works by Helene Schjerfbeck (1862–1946) was shown at the Royal Academy of Arts in London until 27 October 2019.
+The exhibition was the first comprehensive overview of Schjerfbeck’s work in the UK.
 The exhibition that Finns get to see at the Ateneum will be more than twice the size of the one staged in London.
 It is curated by Anna-Maria von Bonsdorff, chief curator at the Ateneum.

 Get more out of your exhibition visit by ordering a guided tour or an exhibition intro!

 During exhibition intro, a guide presents both exhibitions in the museum auditorium with the help of audiovisual materials.
 Guided tours for this exhibition are held outside museum’s opening hours.
 Read more about private tours and exhibition intros

 Free exhibition intros in English are on even-numbered weeks on Sundays at 12:00.